SreprnySurfur/LocalDietStore/README.md

   - Offers for not creating offer id DietId is non valid
   - Orders:
     - Creating order if DietId is non valid
-    - Validation in end and start date to be valid eg should fail
+    - from_date and to_date should fail if date is not possible
     ```json
     "to_date": "2022-06-31",
     ```